Prideland-Okoi/pre-program-tasks/README.md

 - View the result of the selected function.

-- To exit the app, choose the "Exit" option.
+- To exit the app, choose the "q" option.

 ### Functions